-Selecting SD cards for your Drone is not child's play.
-In fact, you need to check out certain requirements before you procure an SD card for your DJI Drone.
+Selecting SD cards for your Drone is not a child's play.
+You need to check out certain requirements before you procure an SD card for your DJI Drone.
 Here are a few requirements to tick off your list.

-It is important for you to note the card size before you purchase a memory card for your Drone.
-There are two types of memory card in terms of size; the micro-SD card is for smartphones while the standard SD card is for Drones, DSLR cameras and other large devices.
+You need to note the card size before you purchase a memory card for your Drone.
+There are two types of memory cards in terms of size; the micro-SD card is for smartphones while the standard SD card is for Drones, DSLR cameras, and other large devices.
 You don't need to procure a high capacity memory card.
-In fact, any memory card with a capacity higher than 64gb is regarded as unnecessary.
-I'd advise you to get a 64gb memory card since it saves you the stress of changing memory card with each battery change.
+Any memory card with a capacity higher than 64gb is regarded as unnecessary.
+I'd advise you to get a 64gb memory card since it saves you the stress of changing memory cards with each battery change.

 There are two types of memory can in terms of capacity.
 We have the conventional SD card and SDHC or SD C which are regarded as high capacity.
 The conventional SD cards are used for everyday functions, i.e.; smartphones, mp3 players, and other gadgets.
 On the other hand, SDHC and SDHX are used for heavy-duty devices.

-No doubt, there are lots of SD cards with varying cost in today's market.
+No doubt, there are lots of SD cards with varying costs in today's market.
 Sometimes, these costs might run into hundreds of dollars.
 Furthermore, it's easy for people to make the mistake of going for expensive ones.
-I would advise you to go for the one that fits your budget and suits your requirement, rather than buy an expensive one.
+I would advise you to go for the one that fits your budget and suits your requirement, rather than buys an expensive one.

 You need to check the warranty before you purchase an SD card for your drone.
 Search for those with a longer warranty to aid you in times of malfunction or damages.
 You have to go for the one that will act as a fail-safe in times of damages and emergencies.
 Some memory cards come with a lifetime warranty and you can always return to the manufacturer.
 Although you might need to pay for the shipping costs.

 Backup pictures and videos: A backup system is important when using SD cards for drones.
-Although SD card like SanDisk extreme are quite durable, it's vital to use backup system with your SD card.
+Although SD cards like SanDisk extreme is quite durable, it's vital to use a backup system with your SD card.
 Multiple drives of 1TB capacity are an ideal companion for your storage.

 Keep one device: If you frequently plug or unplug the memory card into different camera devices, it may be prone to SD card formatting or crash.
 So keep using your memory card on the specific DJI camera, which will facilitate its durability and reliability.

-For years, picture and video recovery has always generated lots of questions.
-In fact, it's one of the most common search words on popular Drone forum.
+For years, picture and video recovery have always generated lots of questions.
+It's one of the most common search words on popular Drone forum.
 Well, times are changing, and with it, better ways of photos recovery.
 So, let your Drone soar and capture those beautiful moments as they unfold.
-Remember, you are secured with these photos recovery methods, especially Recoverit Photo Recovery.
+Remember, you are secured with these photos of recovery methods, especially Recoverit Photo Recovery.